Fr. Joachim Morgan, O.S.B.

 torbert@psu.edu | (814) 863-5598

 Originally from New Jersey, Phillip attended high school in Pittsburgh and subsequently studied composition at Interlochen Center for the Arts.
 He attended Penn State for undergraduate study in music and film, and completed his graduate studies with a Masters in Composition and a Masters in Choral Conducting.
 In addition to leading the music ministry on campus, he also serves as a lecturer in the School of Music since 2004, co-authoring the 8th edition of Sight Singing Complete, a widely-used undergraduate textbook to develop sight-singing skills.
-He has also edited and co-authored several articles for volumes on the life and work of Igor Stravinsky, including most recently: Stravinsky in Context (2020), The Cambridge Stravinsky Encyclopedia (2021), and The Cambridge Companion to Serialism (2023).
+He has also edited and co-authored several articles for volumes on the life and work of Igor Stravinsky, including most recently: Stravinsky in Context (2020), The Cambridge Stravinsky Encyclopedia (2021), The Cambridge Companion to Serialism (2023), and The Cambridge Companion to the Rite of Spring (2025).